Olathe, Colorado: Olathe Sweet Corn Festival

 Since 1992, this annual town festival has been held the first Saturday in August each summer, dedicated to the region's "agricultural jewel", Olathe Sweet Corn.
-The Festival features such entertainment as craft shows, karaoke, local acts, like the Anders Brothers, Cabin Fever Band, and concerts by bigger names like Three Dog Night in 1996, Kansas in 1998, Styx in 2004, LeAnn Rimes in 2007, Travis Tritt in 2008, and Clint Black in 2009.
+The Festival features such entertainment as craft shows, karaoke, local acts, such as the Anders Brothers, Cabin Fever Band, and concerts by bigger names like Three Dog Night in 1996, Kansas in 1998, Styx in 2004, LeAnn Rimes in 2007, Travis Tritt in 2008, and Clint Black in 2009.
 In 2019, the festival was moved to Montrose to accommodate larger crowds, and in 2024 the festival garnered additional sponsors and moved permanently to Montrose.

 Olathe BMX

 Olathe BMX was established by the Town of Olathe in 2007 and sanctioned by the American Bicycle Association.
 Olathe BMX is run by volunteers; self-supporting since its conception in 2007, Olathe BMX has produced several state champions.

 Education

 Olathe is part of the Montrose County School District RE-1J and has three schools within the town limits.
 Olathe Elementary School has a population of around 500 students and supports grades K through 5.
 The middle school and high school are attached and create Olathe Middle High School.